nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Command executed: `tag 1 m/CS1234`

-Expected Output in the PersonList: CS1234 `ModuleTag` will appear for `Person` with `ContactIndex 1`.
+Expected Output in the Person List: CS1234 `ModuleTag` will appear for `Person` with `ContactIndex 1`.

 #### **_Scenario 2_**